Srikanteshwara Temple, Nanjangud

-The "Dodda Jaathre" festival at Nanjangud by the temple attracts thousands of devotees.
-The festivities in the fair include five colourful chariots pulled by devotees on a path called the ratha beedi.
-Parasurama temple is near Nanjundeshwara temple.
+The temple's Dodda Jaathre festival attracts thousands of devotees.
+The festivities in the fair include five colorful chariots pulled by devotees on a path called the ratha beedi.
+Parasurama Temple is near Nanjundeshwara Temple.

-The nine-storied, 120 feet tall temple Gopuram and its extensive exterior were built by Devarajammanni, the queen of the Mysore king Krishnaraja Wadiyar III.
+The nine-storied, 120-foot-tall temple gopuram (gateway tower) and its extensive exterior was built by Devarajammanni, the queen of the Mysore king Krishnaraja Wadiyar III.

 History

 Nanjungud is mentioned as Sri Garalapuri, in the Shiva Purana.
 It is said that the legendary holy place is the abode of Shiva in southern India.
-It is also referred to as Dakshina Kasi, where the god had appeared at the plea of his devotees, the Devas and sage Narada.
+It is also referred to as "Dakshina Kasi", where the god appeared at the plea of his devotees, the Devas, and sage Narada.
 The demon Keshi obtained a boon from Brahma and Vishnu by which they would not be able to kill him.
 He assumed that with this boon, he was as good as immortal and began troubling the people, the Devas, and the sages.
 At last, Narada and the Devas pleaded with Shiva to save everyone.
-He appeared in Garalapuri Sri Kshetra (present Nanjungud) and killed the demon Keshi.
-He further assured that his Ansh - a part of his divine self would always remain here and bless humanity.
-The place henceforth would be a papa vinashini – remover of sins.
+He appeared in Garalapuri Sri Kshetra (present Nanjungud) and killed Keshi.
+He further assured that his Ansh (a part of his divine self) would always remain here and bless humanity; the place henceforth would be a papa vinashini ('remover of sins').
 After bathing in the holy river of Kabini, every human praying to Lord Srikanteshwara or Nanjundeshwara (Shiva) of Nanjungud would be rid of sins and blessed by the god.